protoloft/klipper_z_calibration/README.md

 My experiences about probing speeds: for the `second_homing_speed` on Z endstop, ~~I use 2 mm/s and for the probe, I use 2-5 mm/s.~~ Ok, now I'm on 4 mm/s - seems too slow is not good as well.
 A retract of 1mm works most of the time, but can be too little!
+It's better to go with 1.5mm.
 And reducing the acceleration for probing maybe good too.

 **HINT: Just to be clear, the settings about probing do not apply to the probing on the bed, since the script just calls the probe there to do it's job.
-Only the first fast down probing is covered by this script directly.
+Only the first fast down probing is covered by this script directly.**

-## How to use it
+## How To Use It

 The calibration is started by using the `CALIBRATE_Z` command.
 There are no more parameters.
 If the probe is not attached to the print head, it will abort the calibration process